The 2020 Flu Vaccine will be available free of charge (from late September) to all patients in an at-risk group and children between 2-12 years old.

 The flu vaccination is offered to people in at-risk groups.
 These people are at greater risk of developing serious complications if they catch flu, such as pregnant women and elderly people.

 We are urging people in at-risk groups to get the flu vaccine.
-We strongly recommended the vaccine if you:
+We strongly recommend the vaccine if you:

 - are 65 years of age and over